 - Communicates in an open and candid manner

 Caring.
-DMH encourages genuine partnerships among consumers, family members, providers, and others that foster an unconditional positive regard for the concerns of those who seek and receive services.
+DBH encourages genuine partnerships among consumers, family members, providers, and others that foster an unconditional positive regard for the concerns of those who seek and receive services.